stingraze/web-crawler-gpu/README.md

 Created mostly with the help of ChatGPT (GPT-4) but with several hours of work in improving and taking bugs out.

-bert-crawler-hybrid5.py follows only the links listed in ursl.txt
+bert-crawler-hybrid5.py follows only the links listed in urls.txt

 gpu-crawler-recursive7.py is the recursive version of the web-crawler-gpu and starts from URLs in seeds.txt.